Adoption information

 About Borris

-Borris must have secure fences and is not tested with cats.
+Borris is not tested with cats.

 Medical notes